matsuand/docs.docker.jp/_includes/install-script.md

 {% comment %}
-Docker provides convenience scripts at [get.docker.com](https://get.docker.com/) and [test.docker.com](https://test.docker.com/) for installing edge and testing versions of Docker CE into development environments quickly and non-interactively.
+Docker provides convenience scripts at [get.docker.com](https://get.docker.com/) and [test.docker.com](https://test.docker.com/) for installing edge and testing versions of Docker Engine - Community into development environments quickly and non-interactively.
 The source code for the scripts is in the [`docker-install` repository](https://github.com/docker/docker-install).
 **Using these scripts is not recommended for production